AdminUmesh/Dev-Notes/C#/Oops in C#.md

 `In C#, the foreach loop is used to iterate over collections that implement the IEnumerable interface, which makes them` iterable.

 ## Encapsulation
-Encapsulation is the mechanism that binds the data and methods together in a single unit. `It also restricts direct access to the object's data by other class.`
+Encapsulation in C# is a concept used to hide the internal workings of a class and expose only the necessary parts through public methods or properties.
+It enhances data security, provides flexibility for future changes, and makes the system easier to maintain and scale.

 Encapsulation allows access to private variables indirectly by providing controlled access through public methods (also called getters and setters) or properties.
 This means that the private variables themselves cannot be accessed directly from outside the class, but their values can be accessed or modified using public methods or properties.